cs10/su25/_projects/project4.md

     - Speak clearly, make eye contact, and engage your audience.
     - Focus on key insights from your project and why it’s important, leaving details for the Q&A.
 - Grading
-    - Points are given from peers’ feedback form.
-You must collect each feedback form from the peers you presented in front of for credit.
+    - Points from peers’ feedback forms - You must collect each feedback form from the peers you presented in front of for credit.
 Failure to collect all responses will result in a 0.
+    - Points from staff members - Staff members will be grading your participation to ensure that you adhered to the following:
+        - Presents for at least six minutes.
+        - Facilitates and leads discussion/Q&A with peers
+        - Explains artifact’s purpose and impact
+        - Provides thoughtful answers to at least 2 peer questions
+        - Asks a question (as an audience member) to each presenter in the group

 ### Q&A Discussion Guidelines (3 minutes)